jimkang/franz-list/README.md

 ## Is it secure?

 This app is not battle-tested nor meant for any application that deals with safety or money.
-It does make lazier vandals a little bit of work, though.
+It does make lazier vandals do a little bit of work, though.

 # Setup